revolist/revogrid-docs/gantt.md

       - q: Does it support dependencies?
         a: Yes.
 RevoGrid Gantt supports task dependencies including finish-to-start, start-to-start, finish-to-finish, and start-to-finish relationships.
       - q: Can it handle large task lists?
         a: Yes.
-RevoGrid Gantt builds on the RevoGrid virtualized grid foundation, so it is designed for large editable task tables and timeline views.
+RevoGrid Gantt uses row and column virtualization for large editable task tables and wide timelines.
+The live large-data demo contains 10,000 tasks and 19,796 dependencies; production performance still depends on hierarchy, scheduling rules, custom cells, and target hardware.
       - q: Is it included in Pro Advanced?
         a: Yes.
 RevoGrid Gantt is part of the Pro Advanced bundle.
   evaluation: